pierre-campoverde/scamflag-frontend/README.md

     /users/:userId/reviews

-This router lets user check his reviews, the system should check if there is a user logged in, in case there is not user the system should redirect him to the loggin page.
+This route lets user check his reviews, the system should check if there is a user logged in, in case there is not user the system should redirect him to the loggin page.
+The features of this page are:

+- Check all reviews
+- Edit a review
+- Delete a review

+### Your account

+This page contains user's profile actions and information.

+    /users/:userId

+### Log In

+Lets existing user logs into his account.
+In case the there is an account logged in the system should redirect to user's profile page.

+    /login

+- Log in with email and password.
+- Log in with email and facebook.

+### Sign Up

+Lets user create a an account.

+    /signup

+- Sign up with with google.
+- Sign up with facebook.